agilebeat/BDSO-text-analysis/README.md

  the documents is 'positive' or 'negative' respectively, and zero score means 'neutral.'

 **2. Barplot**
-The barplot function presents keywords frequently quoted from the cleaned documents where non-critical information such as stopwords, special characters, username etc. is removed and then lemmatized.
+The barplot.py function presents keywords frequently quoted from the cleaned documents where non-critical information such as stopwords, special characters, username etc. is removed and then lemmatized.
 The sample output is as follows.